kochsj/game-of-greed/README.md

 ```
 $ cd ~  ##this is your root directory
 $ cd Downloads  ##by default: Downloads is a directory inside of your root; and where your file will be downloaded
-$ cd pythonic-garage-band ##and now you are in this directory
+$ cd game-of-greed ##and now you are in this directory
 ```
 This is a command line interface game.
 To start the game:
 ```
-$ python3 game_of_greed.py
+$ python3 game_of_greed_remastered.py
 ```
+This module includes a player bot designed to make the best choices.
 Follow the prompts - Good luck!

 ## Functionality/Architecture
 This game is using 'dice rolls', arguements in the form of tuples.
 The dice rolls are between 1 and 6 individually and there are six dice at the start of the game.
 An instance of a GameOfGreed is created upon game start (invoking GameOfGreed class object method play()).

 User is guided through a series of prompts.
 They can elect to add scoring dice to their side of the table (by typing "a"), bank the points that they have set aside (by typing "b"), and/or reroll the remaining dice to go for a bigger score (by typing "r").

 ## Change Log
 Mon Dec 09 2019 16:34:04<br>Created Game of Greed Module.
 Tested for app functionality and correct results.